Welcome to the McGill University Health Centre.

 There are three types of accommodations:

-• Two beds per room
+- two beds per room

-• Private rooms (one bed per room)
+- private rooms (one bed per room)

 If the accommodation you prefer is not immediately available, we will try to provide it as soon as possible.

 You should let the Admissions Office know upon your arrival what type of accommodation you prefer.
 If you request a two-bed or one-bed room, you will be asked to make an advance deposit equal to seven days payment.
 Proof of insurance coverage is not accepted as a form of payment for one-bed and two-bed rooms.
-If you wish to change your accommodation after your admission, please ask your nurse to forward the request to the Admissions Office, or contact the Admitting Office directly (local 42190).
+If you wish to change your accommodation after your admission, please ask your nurse to forward the request to the Admissions Office, or contact the Admitting Office directly (extension 42190).

 The meal you will receive on admission has been designed to offer a variety of nutritious and balanced food choices adapted to your needs and preferences.